mohammadsahrayi/MarketData/README.md

         A price > 0

- Configurable Settings (via appsettings.json)
+ Configurable Settings

-{
-  "MarketDataSettings": {
-    "MovingAverageLength": 50,
-    "SpikeThresholdPercent": 2.0
-  }
-}
+    MovingAverageLength
+    SpikeThresholdPercent

-These values are injected using IOptions<MarketDataSettings>.
+These values are injected using IOptions
  Performance & Concurrency

     Handles high-throughput load with efficient producer-consumer pattern